capitalch/trace/tracking.md

 2. Verify edit.
 Enable the show autosubledger in the ledgerWithSubledger
                                 3. Check the delete
 4. General ledger not showing
+5. Increment autosubledger number
+6. Script for creating the table
+7 update scripts for creation of new db etc

 1. Create a table AccCounter(id, finYearId, branchId, accId, lastNo)